 IESO outage coordination within Ontario – The IESO shall deal fairly and appropriately with market participants, and comply with the applicable market rules and market manuals.
 The IESO will provide market participants with timely and accurate information regarding the IESO-controlled grid to facilitate market participant coordination of outages and provide mechanisms to resolve outage conflicts.

 IESO outage coordination outside of Ontario – The IESO shall coordinate outages to equipment external to Ontario with authorities in neighbouring jurisdictions to meet NERC and NPCC obligations, and to satisfy IESO operating agreements with interconnected neighbours.

-The IESO will NOT coordinate outages to individual customer connections.
+Transmitter coordination of customer connection outages – The IESO will NOT coordinate outages to individual customer connections.
 This obligation rests with the associated transmitter.

 Switching configurations for less than 15 minutes – For switching configurations expected to last not more than 15 minutes, the only system security criteria that will be observed are: